glamboyosa/unkeygoratelimit/readme.md

 type UnkeyRateLimiterNew struct {
     Namespace string                    // Required.
 The namespace for your application.
     Limit     int                       // Required.
 The rate limit.
     Duration  int                       // Required.
-The duration of the rate limit in seconds.
+The duration of the rate limit in milliseconds.
     Timeout   *UnkeyRateLimiterTimeout // Optional.
 Timeout settings and fallback result.
 }
 ```